Our Faves for 2014Dec 28, 2014

 Jojoba Hills SKP RV Resort, Aguanga, CA. This PV park is a co-op where the members have a site as long as they maintain their membership, and they are expected to volunteer their time.
-It's a 55+ community and you must be a member of Escapees RV Club to join the co-op or visit (there's a waiting list to join the co-op).
+It's a 55+ community, and you must be a member of Escapees RV Club to join the co-op or visit (there's a waiting list to join the co-op).
 Hiking opportunities are available on adjacent properties to the park, as well as in the area.
-The park is in a rural setting near Temecula, a mere 15 minute drive away with an abundance of shopping and restaurants.
+The park is in a rural setting near Temecula; a mere 15 minute drive away with an abundance of shopping and restaurants.

-Furnace Creek Campground, Death Valley National Park, CA. For some reason we fell in love with Death Valley.
+Furnace Creek Campground, Death Valley National Park, CA. For some reason, we fell in love with Death Valley.
 It's a massive park and requires lots of driving.
-We found a few hikes not too far from the campground that we throughly enjoyed.
+We found a few hikes not too far from the campground that we thoroughly enjoyed.
 Great options for day drives on both paved and gravel roads.
 In the campground, sites are fairly close together, but we lucked out and found a site with full hookups and some bushes on one side of us.